jarrettv/go-japi/README.md

   // Get from the URL query.
   Filter string `query:"filter"`

-  // Get from the JSON, YAML, XML or form body.
+  // Get from the JSON or form body.
   Content float64 `form:"bar" json:"bar"`

   // Get from the HTTP header.